 This city is another room in the Uruguay mansion and it is light, airy, and contemporary.

 While I’m not likely to find gold and silver here, except dangling on tourists necks, I am pleased to see a place for real that used to be just an internet vacation potential for me.

-Being from the desert, water always gets my interest.
+Being from the desert, water always gets my appreciation.